AltairInglorious/nexus/README.md

 Nexus is a Golang utility package develop by TechLead of Adameus Technologies that helps to map your application models to the messaging system and integrate with a SurrealDB database.
 This package includes helper functions for handling NATS message brokering, error handling, efficient object pool management, and database interaction.

+## NATS + SurrealDB

+The adoption of NATS as a message broker for microservices and SurrealDB as a database brings substantial advantages, paramount among which are superior performance and a robust solution for Service Discovery.

+NATS stands out in the realm of message brokers due to its lightweight nature and blazingly fast performance.
+By offering high-speed, low-latency communication between services, NATS ensures your system remains responsive and efficient under high load, outperforming many alternative solutions.
+Moreover, NATS' publish-subscribe and request-reply models are intuitive and straightforward, simplifying inter-service communication.

+Additionally, NATS efficiently addresses the Service Discovery problem often faced in microservice architectures.
+Since services need to discover and communicate with each other in a dynamic, distributed environment, NATS' intelligent service discovery mechanisms enable services to locate each other seamlessly.
+Thus, services can dynamically scale, deploy, and recover, thereby increasing the system's resilience and flexibility.

+On the other hand, SurrealDB, a multi-model database, brings a unique blend of flexibility and power to your data layer.
+Unlike traditional databases, SurrealDB allows you to easily define complex data models thanks to its multi-model nature.
+Whether you're working with document, graph, key-value, or other data structures, SurrealDB lets you handle them all in one database, reducing the complexity of dealing with multiple disparate databases.

+Moreover, SurrealDB provides efficient querying, reliable consistency, and horizontal scalability, making it an excellent choice for handling complex, large-scale data requirements.
+Its user-friendly nature further simplifies database management, allowing developers to focus more on the application logic and less on managing the data layer.

 ## Features

 - Offers generic `GeneralCreate` and `GeneralSelect` functions to create and select objects from a SurrealDB database respectively.